Case Study: Peer-Review Assignment and Knowledge Compilation

 ORDER BY p.id

-Now a sharper, genuinely entangled question – “is paper p1 competently covered: did some reviewer bid on it and is that reviewer an expert in one of p1’s own topics?”
+Now the question that matters for assignment: is paper p1 competently covered – did someone bid on it who is expert in one of p1‘s own topics?

 SELECT DISTINCT 1